John Blackburn (artist)

-John Blackburn (2 June 1932 – 22 October 2022) was a British abstract painter, who, after critical success in the 1960s, fell into relative obscurity until the early 2000s.
+John Blackburn (2 June 1932 – 22 October 2022) was a British abstract painter, who, after critical success in the 1960s, fell into relative obscurity until the mid 2000s.

 Life

 Blackburn was born in a village outside Luton and attended the Margate School of Art, where he studied textile design.
 After school, he served in the National Service (and later lived) in New Zealand, Malaysia, and the surrounding area from 1954 to 1962.
 In Auckland, New Zealand, he met his future wife, Maudie McKinnon.
 Soon after the couple married, they settled in Glenfield, New Zealand.
 It was in New Zealand that Blackburn started painting; he would paint in the garden, having become accustomed to the weather, but then later moved on to the North Shore.
-His paintings were exhibited at the Circle Gallery in Auckland, which established him as a "radical" painter, with his "simple, reduced strong forms in limited pure, unmixed colours."
+His paintings were exhibited at the Circle Gallery in Auckland, where a review on Ocula described his work as radical, characterized by simple, reduced forms in pure, unmixed colours.

-In 1962, Blackburn, with his wife and three children, returned to Britain, where the influential art collector and gallery owner Jim Ede saw his one-man show in London's Woodstock Gallery.
-Impressed by what he saw, Ede offered Blackburn a place in his Kettle's Yard gallery in Cambridge among artists including Peter Lanyon, William Scott, and Roger Hilton.
+In 1962, Blackburn, with his wife and three children, returned to Britain, where art collector and gallery owner Jim Ede saw his one-man show in London's Woodstock Gallery.
+Ede offered Blackburn a place in his Kettle's Yard gallery in Cambridge among artists including Peter Lanyon, William Scott, and Roger Hilton.

 Soon after, Blackburn's ten-year-old daughter became ill and needed a kidney transplant.
 Blackburn volunteered, spending six months in intense physical training to prepare for the organ transplantation.
 The time spent before and after the successful surgery prompted Blackburn to drop from the public eye for a number of years.

 In 2006, Blackburn had a show at the Metropole Galleries in Folkestone; his work had not appeared in a commercial gallery since 1968.
-This led to a revival of interest in Blackburn's body of work as he approached eighty-years old.
+Exhibitions followed in 2008, 2011, and 2012.

-Blackburn died after a short illness on 22 October 2022, at the age of 90.
+Blackburn died on 22 October 2022, after a short illness, at the age of 90.
 He was survived by his wife and children.